taikoxyz/taiko-mono/CONTRIBUTING.md

 - Open a new issue [here](https://github.com/taikoxyz/taiko-mono/issues) (please check the issue does not already exist).
 - Work on an existing issue (check out the [good first issues list](https://github.com/orgs/taikoxyz/projects/9/views/31) on our public project board).

-> Check out the [coding standards](#coding-standards) and [documentation standards](#documentation-standards) before you start working on a pull request.
+Please comment on the issue that you're interested in working on.
+Also, check out the [coding standards](#coding-standards) and [documentation standards](#documentation-standards) before you start working on the pull request.

-## Claim a Taiko Contributor GitPOAP

-A Taiko Contributor GitPOAP is rewarded to anyone that merges in a pull request to one of Taiko's GitHub repositories (you can see which repositories here: [2023 Taiko Contributor GitPOAP](https://www.gitpoap.io/gp/893)).
+Once the pull request is merged to one of Taiko's GitHub repositories (you can see which repositories here: [2023 Taiko Contributor GitPOAP](https://www.gitpoap.io/gp/893)), you will be automatically awarded a Taiko Contributor GitPOAP.
+Opening a good new issue (not a spam issue) is also eligible for a GitPOAP, just leave a comment and we will manually invoke a GitHub bot that will send the GitPOAP.

-After your pull request is merged, a bot will automatically leave a comment with instructions to receive your GitPOAP.
-You only receive a Taiko Contributor GitPOAP for the first pull request you merge in a given year.

 ## Coding standards

+This section describes our coding standards at Taiko.

 ### Pull requests